izgzhen/iris-coq/README.txt

 CONTENTS

+  Our artifact is a Coq formalization of the model of our Iris logic, together with a proof of adequacy (establishing that the model is faithful wrt the operational semantics), and a proof of soundness of the primitive rules of the logic wrt the model.

   The folder is organized as follows:

   * core_lang.v contains the axioms about the language

   * lang.v defines the threadpool reduction and derives some lemmas from core_lang.v

   * masks.v introduces some lemmas about masks

   * world_prop.v uses the aforementioned Coq library to construct the domain for Iris propositions

   * iris.v is the main file and contains the actual logic and the proof of the rules for view shifts and Hoare triples

   It uses a Coq library in lib/ by Sieczkowski et al. to solve the recursive domain equation (see the paper for a reference).

 REQUIREMENTS